 The discipline of Pharmacology from Greek, pharmakon is an applied science combining medicine, physiology, biochemistry, genetics, biology and immunology.
 Specifically, it is the study of interactions that occur between living cells, systems and organisms and natural or synthetic chemicals that affect normal or abnormal functions.
 This field encompasses drug target discovery, drug composition, interactions, therapeutics and toxicology.
 Recently, scientists have made enormous progress in the identification of many novel drug targets for the treatment of many diseases, including cancer and cardiovascular disease.
 The goal of our Department of Pharmacology and Toxicology is to continue this progress by providing the intellectual and physical environment to foster discovery and translation.

-Our Department has 13 primary appointee faculty and 10 additional faculty members with joint appointments in Anesthesiology, Medicine, Neurology and Psychiatry.
-We currently have 19 post-doctoral fellows and 16 research assistants, and are advisors to 29 of the graduate students in the Program of Experimental and Molecular Medicine program.
+Our Department has 17 primary appointee faculty and 7 additional faculty members with joint appointments in Medicine, Psychiatry, and Community and Family Medicine.
+We currently have 55 graduate students in our umbrella graduate Program of Experimental and Molecular Medicine.